neelsoumya/teaching_web_development/materials/css_fundamentals.md

 - [Video by Dr. Chuck on CSS Basics Part 2](https://youtu.be/aA587wqx0B0?si=4WRY_3YKvZgMsKVd): A continuation of the CSS basics, covering more advanced topics.

+- [Video by Dr. Chuck on CSS Basics Part 3](https://youtu.be/SLiS4oQahuk?si=MIid0eo2CLZld67Z): The third part of the CSS basics series, focusing on practical applications.

 ### Introduction to CSS

 #### 1.1 What is CSS?